-Substance abuse related disorders treatment
+Substance related disorders treatment

-Eligible health services include the treatment of substance abuse provided by a general medical hospital, psychiatric hospital, residential treatment facility, physician, or behavioral health provider as follows:
+Eligible health services include the treatment of substance related disorders provided by a general medical hospital, psychiatric hospital, residential treatment facility, physician, or behavioral health provider as follows:

 - Inpatient room and board at the semi-private room rate.
-Your plan will cover the extra expense of a private room when appropriate because of your medical condition. - Other services and supplies that are provided during your stay in a general medical hospital, psychiatric hospital or residential treatment facility.

-Outpatient treatment received while not confined as an inpatient in a general medical hospital, psychiatric hospital or residential treatment facility, including:

-- Office visits to a physician or behavioral health provider such as a psychiatrist, psychologist, social worker, or licensed professional counselor (includes telemedicine or telehealth consultations) - Individual, group and family therapies for the treatment of substance abuse - Other outpatient substance abuse treatment such as: - $\circ \quad \text{Outpatient} \, \textbf{detoxification}$ - Partial hospitalization treatment provided in a facility or program for treatment of substance abuse provided under the direction of a physician - Intensive outpatient program provided in a facility or program for treatment of substance abuse provided under the direction of a physician - Ambulatory detoxification which are outpatient services that monitor withdrawal from alcohol or other substance abuse, including administration of medications - Treatment of withdrawal symptoms - Observation - Peer counseling support by a peer support specialist - A peer support specialist serves as a role model, mentor, coach, and advocate.
-They must be certified by the state where the services are provided or a private certifying organization recognized by us.
+Your plan will cover the extra expense of a private room when appropriate because of your medical condition. - Other services and supplies that are provided during your stay in a general medical hospital, psychiatric hospital or residential treatment facility. - Outpatient treatment received while not confined as an inpatient in a general medical hospital, psychiatric hospital or residential treatment facility, including: - Office visits to a physician or behavioral health provider such as a psychiatrist, psychologist, social worker, or licensed professional counselor (includes telemedicine or telehealth consultations) - Individual, group and family therapies for the treatment of substance related disorders - Other outpatient substance related disorders treatment such as: - Outpatient detoxification - Partial hospitalization treatment provided in a facility or program for treatment of substance related disorders provided under the direction of a physician - o Intensive outpatient program provided in a facility or program for treatment of substance related disorders provided under the direction of a physician - Skilled behavioral health services provided in the home, but only when all of the following criteria are met: - Your physician orders them - The services take the place of a stay in a hospital or a residential treatment facility, or you are unable to receive the same services outside your home - The skilled behavioral health care is appropriate for the active treatment of a condition, illness, or disease - Ambulatory detoxification which includes outpatient services that monitor withdrawal from alcohol or other substances, including administration of medications - Treatment of withdrawal symptoms - o Observation - Peer counseling support by a peer support specialist (including telemedicine or telehealth consultation) - A peer support specialist serves as a role model, mentor, coach, and advocate.
 Peer support must be supervised by a behavioral health provider.

-Your student policy covers telemedicine or telehealth for mental health disorders and substance abuse.
-All in-person physician or behavioral health provider office visits that are covered benefits are also covered if you use telemedicine instead.
+Your student policy covers telemedicine or telehealth for mental health disorders and substance related disorders.
+All in-person physician or behavioral health provider office visits that are covered benefits are also covered if you use telemedicine or telehealth provided by a physician or behavioral health provider instead.